The Welsh Xtrem The Club / WXT 4×4 Club

 - If you feel at any time that the severity of a section is beyond your capability you must stop.
 You will not be forced into a situation you consider to be potentially dangerous.
 All sections, punches and other parts of the event are voluntary.
 You should not attempt them if you feel it is outside you or your vehicles capability you therefore attempt any part of the event at your own risk.

-- Pets are permitted in the main event control and the camping area only.
-They are NOT permitted onto the site(s) or areas where the competitors are actually competing.
-For example; if the campsite is in a field and they are competing in a wood, then pets are NOT permitted into ANY PART of that wood.
-You are responsible for the safe handling and safety of your pets.
+- You are responsible for the safe handling and safety of your pets.
 The organisers and/or sponsors and/or competitors take no responsibility for the actions of your pets or any damage (immediate or otherwise) that they may cause.
-Pets should be kept under close control at all times.
+Pets Must be kept on a lead and under close control at all times.

-- There is only 1 class with no restrictions on traction aids or winches but must be in line with MSUK technical rules for point to point / challenge vehicles.
+- There is only 1 class with no restrictions on traction aids or winches but must be in line with Nora Code Of Conduct.

 - Competitors can be recovered by other competitors.
 However, competitors are NOT permitted to aid other competitors in achieving punches either on the route in or out.

 - Tree stops are to be used and shackled close to stop tree slippage and are to be placed no higher than 1m above the base of the tree, if in doubt a guideline of waist height should be used.